Pyridoxine: Mechanism

 Pyridoxine is in the vitamin B family of vitamins.
 It is required by the body to make amino acids, carbohydrates, and lipids.
 Sources in the diet include fruit, vegetables, and grain.

 It is also required for muscle phosphorylase activity associated with glycogen metabolism.

+Metabolism

+The half-life of pyridoxine varies according to different sources: one source suggests that the half-life of pyridoxine is up to 20 days, while another source indicates half-life of vitamin B6 is in range of 25 to 33 days.
+After considering the different sources, it can be concluded that the half-life of pyridoxine is typically measured in several weeks.

 History

 Pyridoxine was discovered in 1934, isolated in 1938, and first made in 1939.
 It is on the World Health Organization's List of Essential Medicines.
 Pyridoxine is available both as a generic medication and over the counter product.
 Foods, such as breakfast cereal have pyridoxine added in some countries.